Nissan Motor (7201) Investor Update summary

 Strategic priorities and ongoing initiatives

-Focus remains on breaking away from current stagnation and returning to growth, with an emphasis on employee unity.
+Focus on breaking away from current stagnation and returning to a growth trajectory.

 Latest events from Nissan Motor

-- Q3 profit returns on cost cuts, but FY25 net loss and negative cash flow persist.7201
+- Q3 operating profit was positive, but net loss and negative free cash flow persisted.7201

 Collaboration10 Jan 2026 - Retail sales fell 7.3% with operating loss, but H2 recovery expected from cost savings and new models.7201